mfaddo/KLA.NumberToText/README.md

 # Scalability
-This application is entend for 9 numbers (million) only , however by using the factories I made this app easy to extend so we can extend the app to conver Billion by three ease steps :
+This application is designed for 9 numbers (million) only , however by using the factories I made this app easy to extend so we can extend the app to convert Billion by three ease steps :

 - implement new  `IUnitGetter` type which do the needed logic as below